JQnetherlands/BookingAPI/README.md

 To run the tests, perform the following steps:

 1. Start the server.
 This can usually be done by running `npm run dev` in the folder you want to test.
-Please not this command reset and reseed the DB
+Please note this command reset and reseed the DB
 2. Go to `postman/environments` folder in the repo.
 It has a content like this:

 ```json